skerkour/kerkour.com/content/post/living-with-only-two-carry-on-bags.md

 <img src="/img/living-with-only-two-carry-on-bags/northface1.jpg" height="300"/>

-The 'Backpack' is generally used when relocating to carry my clothes or when the
+The 'Backpack' is generally used when relocating to carry my clothes or when the 'frontpack' is not enought.

 * 1 Volcom Frozen Chino for formal events (very high quality)